HMS Venerable (1899): Service history

-Pre-World War I
+Pre-First World War

 HMS Venerable was laid down at Chatham Dockyard on 2 January 1899, launched on 2 November 1899, and completed in November 1902.
 After many delays due to difficulties with her machinery contractors, HMS Venerable commissioned on 12 November 1902 by Captain George Edwin Patey for service as Second Flagship, Rear Admiral, Mediterranean Fleet.
 She left Chatham on 20 November, called at Sheerness to adjust compasses, and arrived at the Mediterranean the following month.
 In 1903, she had an experimental fire control system for evaluation.
 During her Mediterranean service, she ran aground outside Algiers harbor, suffering slight hull damage, and underwent a refit at Malta in 1906–1907.
 On 12 August 1907 she was relieved as flagship by battleship HMS Prince of Wales, and her Mediterranean service ended on 6 January 1908, when she paid off at Chatham Dockyard.

 Venerable recommissioned on 7 January 1908 for Channel Fleet service.
 She paid off at Chatham for an extensive refit in February 1909, during which her 3-pounder guns were removed and a rangefinder was installed on her foremast.
 The refit complete, Venerable recommissioned on 19 October 1909 for service in the Atlantic Fleet.
 On 13 May 1912 she transferred to the Second Home Fleet at the Nore, and went into the commissioned reserve with a nucleus crew as part of the 5th Battle Squadron.
 In 1913, her anti-torpedo nets were removed and a pair of searchlights were installed on her forward bridge.